 The clean lines of a wireless groupset really allow the UPPER to shine.
 And, the U-Turn fork makes for natural 160mm rotors using a no-brainer mount without any adapters at all.
 At this point, why don’t all road disc frames come with natural 160mm mounts?

 No bike is perfect, but I’ve got to get pretty nit-picky when calling out the UPPER.
 I didn’t oversee the build, but somehow I ended up with a little bit of rear brake hose rattle.
 Open includes a few rubber bumpers to thread onto the brake line, but I don’t know for sure if they were placed correctly.
 Work with your local shop to ensure everything is installed correctly to prevent any cable rattle.
+Later on, I installed a lightweight sleeve around the brake hose and that has pretty much eliminated any rattling.

 Related to that, the cable stops are well-built and are offered in flavors to suit electronic or mechanical shifting.
-But, the hex bolts on them are so teeny (2.5mm) that I don’t even have a proper wrench for it (and I have some pretty small wrenches).
+But, the hex bolts on them are so teeny that I don’t even have a proper wrench for it (and I have some pretty small wrenches).
 The bolt started wiggling loose and tried to tighten it, but ended up losing that bolt.
 I have a spare and will need to head to the hardware store to get a small enough allen key and Loctite to ensure it stays put this time.

 I’m getting picky here, but I’ve got another thing related to the frame hardware.
 I hate, hate, hate alloy bottle cage bolts.
 They strip out and are generally not worth the hassle.
 I’m told that those bolts are “finishing” bolts and aren’t intended to be used for cages.
 Hmmm… okay.
 I installed titanium bolts to hold the Silca Sicuro bottle cages and will be sourcing titanium or stainless bolts to replace all the others.
 Oh, and because of the geometry, most riders require a zero setback post (and that’s what Open recommends).
 That does place the lower water bottle in a position that requires some contorting to reach, so be aware.